softlayer/githubio_source/content/reference/services/SoftLayer_Network_LoadBalancer_Global_Account/getObject.md

 ## Overview
-getObject retrieves the SoftLayer_Network_LoadBalancer_Global_Account object whose ID number corresponds to the ID number of the init paramater passed to the SoftLayer_Network_LoadBalancer_Global_Account service.
-You can only retrieve a global load balancer account that is assigned to your SoftLayer customer account.
+The global load balancer service has been deprecated and is no longer available.

 -----